Example Mapping: Making Stories Concrete

 Lee writes a red card: Multiple subscriptions per customer?
 Then he asks, “Is that something we need for the first version?”

-Maya: “No. Definitely not for version one.
-We’re trying to prove the basic model works.”
+Maya: “No. Definitely not for version one.”

 Jas: “What about cancellation?
 Can they cancel any time?”